Why this blog?

 I came to economic history by chance: one of my professor thought the word “entrepreneur” would sound cool in the title of my dissertation.
 I’m particularly interested in early modern European economic history, and by the issue of the slow rise of the market on the continent.
 For me, the escape from the Malthusian trap is and remains the most fascinating event that has taken place in the last 5,000 years.

-I’ve just started a PhD at Utrecht University under Pr Clemens Kool in close collaboration with Pr Joost Jonker and Pr Oscar Gelderblom about the strategies of intitutional investors in the Netherlands and Belgium on the capital and money market from 1500 to 1800.
+I’ve just started a PhD at Utrecht University under the supervision of Pr Clemens Kool, Pr Joost Jonker and Pr Oscar Gelderblom about intitutional investors in the Netherlands and Belgium from 1500 to 1800.

 This blog is dedicated to the memory of Larry Epstein.